A Soul Matters Coming of Age Curriculum

-We are thrilled to be piloting and offering Becoming, our Soul Matters coming of age curriculum.
+Becoming is our Soul Matters coming of age curriculum.
 This program supports youth as they explore, develop and articulate their personal values and faith identity.

 This curriculum is developed for 9th and 10th graders and ideally would come after a program that engages youth in interfaith exploration, like our neighboring faiths' curriculum, Crossing Paths.

 The core content is organized into approximately 31 one-hour sessions, with additional material including some optional, offsite Faith Exploration activities, a youth journal and a facilitator guide that covers designing a mentorship program and end-of-year celebratory worship.
 Four of the 31 sessions/lessons are devoted to helping youth craft their personal credo statement.